Mbed-TLS/mbedtls/README.md

 ### Make

-We intentionally only use the minimum of `Make` functionality, as a lot of `Make` features are not supported on all different implementations of Make or on different platforms.
-As such, the Makefiles sometimes require some manual changes or export statements in order to work for your platform.
+We require GNU Make.
+To build the library and the sample programs, GNU Make and a C compiler are sufficient.
+Some of the more advanced build targets require some Unix/Linux tools.

-In order to build from the source code using Make, just enter at the command line:
+In order to build from the source code using GNU Make, just enter at the command line:

     make